 - use own custom test command

-- pass custom build id when recording to Dashboard
+- pass custom build id when recording to Cypress Cloud

 What I learned in our conversation is that Cypress is not just an npm package.
 Through the CLI, you gain access to a base binary ready to run their testing system on all platforms (Linux, Windows, and Mac).
 When you start Cypress, it runs the binary to engage and work with your machine's default browser giving you the ability to see your test pass or fail in front of your eyes.